 Every one of them chic, smart and timeless...

 When it comes to kitchen colour ideas, grey is the shade with the X-factor.
-Grey kitchen cabinets have the power to suit virtually any scheme; from traditional country style kitchens with Shaker-style painted cabinets to utilitarian and industrial schemes with polished or rough concrete surfaces.
-More dramatic shades of matt grey create instant impact, while the metallic shine of chromes and silvers create a squeaky clean, modern aesthetic.
+Smart, stylish and versatile, grey kitchen cabinets have the power to suit virtually any scheme; from traditional country style kitchens with Shaker-style painted cabinets to utilitarian and industrial schemes with polished or rough concrete surfaces.
+More dramatic shades of matt grey create instant impact, while the metallic shine of chrome and steel creates a squeaky clean, modern aesthetic.

-Paler shades are chic and sophisticated while charcoal grey makes for a moodier, more dramatic space.
+Paler shades of grey are chic and sophisticated while steely, charcoals and graphites make for a moodier, more dramatic space.

 Brass kitchen handles give grey cabinetry an instantly chic touch.
 A modern kitchen island in chrome or painted in a deeper or contrasting colour to the wall cabinets will make it a focal point in a grey kitchen.